-- A. Development is expected to preserve and enhance the character area in which it is located (as shown in Figure 16).
-This must take account of character and quality of the immediate local context and avoid designs which reinforce standard housing designs and layout that are replicated nationwide.
-Innovation in design is encouraged where this demonstrably enhances the quality of the built form in a character area. - B. Where relevant, development proposals are expected to address the following: - a.
+- A. Development proposals should preserve and, where practicable, enhance the character area in which it is located (as shown in Figure 16).
+Proposals should respond positively to the character and quality of the immediate local context and avoid standard housing designs and layouts.
+Innovation in design will be supported where it demonstrably enhances the quality of the built form in a character area. - B. As appropriate to their scale, nature and location, development proposals should demonstrate how they have addressed the following matters: - a.
 Retain buildings and other features, which make a positive contribution to the character area. - b.
 Be appropriate, innovative, and compatible in terms of siting, style, scale, density, height, massing, colour, materials, architectural features, and detailing. - c.
 Make a positive contribution to the visual impact of the main highway approaches into Cranleigh village. - d.
-Preserve and enhance the setting and local views of the following (as shown in the Policies Map): - i) Vistas which are integral to the special interest of Cranleigh Conservation Area (CA1-CA7) $^8$ - ii) Other views of value across and of The Common (COM8-COM9) - iii) Views of value from within the ASVI (ASV1-ASV5) - e.
-Where proposals abut open countryside, development is expected to mitigate any visual impacts on the countryside.
+Preserve and, where practicable, enhance the setting and local views of the following (as shown in the Policies Map): - i) Vistas which are integral to the special interest of Cranleigh Conservation Area (CA1-CA7)^8 $\,$ - ii) Other views of value across and of The Common (COM8-COM9)9 - iii) Views of value from within the ASVI (ASV1-ASV5)10 - e.
+Development proposals which abut the open countryside should incorporate measures to mitigate their visual impacts on the countryside.
 This could either be through the siting of lower density development at the boundary of the site with the countryside in order to provide a gradual transition from the built form to open countryside, or it could be through a layout that clearly minimises the visual impact of any larger buildings.

-&lt;sup>8 Shown in in Figure 16
+8 Shown in in Figure 16

-&lt;sup>9 Shown in in Figure 16
+9 Shown in in Figure 16

-&lt;sup>10 Shown in in Figure 17
+10 Shown in in Figure 17